stadium

 The Stadion Track and the Race for Glory

 The heart of the stadium was the running surface, a track of packed earth.
-The racetrack measured 212.54 meters in length, though the critical distance was marked by two stone sills placed 192.27 meters apart.
+The racetrack measured 212.54 meters in length, though the critical distance was marked by two marble sills placed 192.27 meters apart.

 This measurement defined the distance of the stadion race—the most prestigious sprint event and the oldest in the Olympic program—and was equivalent to one Olympic stade, or roughly 600 ancient feet.